devanshjoshi08/RISCV-Pipeline-Research/README.md

 1. Set `fpga_top` as synthesis top
 2. Synthesize, implement, generate bitstream
 3. Program the Basys 3
-4. Open a terminal at 115200 baud on the FPGA's COM port
+4. Open a serial terminal at 115200 baud on the FPGA's COM port
+5. Press center button to reset and rerun

 ## Files